 You can help

 We have had incredible support over the past few years and want to thank everyone that has taken the time to sign the petition, share on social media and write their MPPs and MLAs.
 We know this is a cause that many people believe in.
 If you are able and would like to support us by helping out with legal fees, you can donate here.

 Be a part of history

-If you or your pet was injured or killed by a trap and you want to find out more about becoming a co-applicant in the lawsuit, please contact our lawyer Suzana Gartner.
+If you or your pet was injured or killed by a trap, please contact our lawyer Suzana Gartner.

-Stay up to date with out legal case by checking for Updates.
+Stay up to date with our legal case by checking for Updates.